 02. Planning the day in advance:

 Planning is the crucial part when you want to something achieve or accomplish.

-Whether it’s a new year party, friends birthday party, or school science project, or a big business plan; all you need is “planning”.
+Whether it’s a new year party, a friend’s birthday party, or school science project, or a big business plan; all you need is “planning”.

 When you plan something your mind wants to know all the aspects of the situation and act like that.

-Your subconscious mind will juggle around new aspects of ideas and form a mind map in your brain and led towards to execute or implement your ideas.
+Your subconscious mind will juggle around new aspects of ideas and form a mind map in your brain and lead towards executing or implementing your ideas.

 03. keep a to-do list

 While you plan for the night you need to do a to-do list.
-The to-do list is a list of works you want to do the next day.
+The to-do list is a list of work you want to do the next day.

 You can create a to-do list on a piece of paper or with the help of an application as you wise.